hkpeaks/peaks-consolidation/README.md

 <img src="https://github.com/hkpeaks/peaks-framework/blob/main/InitialRelease.png" width=50% height=50%>
 </p>

-At https://github.com/do-account, you can download a free and trial versions of Peaks DataFrame and Peaks DataFrame Viewer with use cases.
-For Peaks DataFrame Viewer, it is published on May 3rd, 2023.
-For Peaks DataFrame, we are planning to publish it by the end of June 2023.
-If you encounter any bugs or how-to issues, please report them to the “issues” section of the repository “do-account”.
-The source code of Peaks Framework will be published in this repository.
-Therefore, if you have any bugs or how-to issues about the source code, please report them in the “peaks-framework” repository.
+You can download a free and trial versions of Peaks DataFrame with use cases.
+If you have any problem during your testing of the software, please report us in the issues section.

-If you’re running a script with initial release of the Peaks DataFrame, you’ll have a 100-second timeout which should be more than enough for the 100-day trial period.
-If you’re not working with large datasets, a second should allow you to perform many steps of databending.

-After the trial period ends, you can still use the app but there will be a 100MB file read/write limit.
-This is to encourage you to download the latest version again and again.

-The special arrangement of after trial period also removes your concern that the latest version may not be available in the future.
-It’s worth noting that rows of a 100MB file is more than what an Excel worksheet can handle.

 About monthly or bi-monthly, new commands, enhancements and bug fixs will be added to subsequent trial versions.
 However, it will not include commands which involve complex implementation.
 Ready-to-use command scripts with sample data will be included in the distribution.
 For any reported critical bugs, it will be fixed and published as soon as practical.

 The initial version will cover the following command groups and commands:-